The Treaty Battleships

 British superiority in radar and tactics had more than compensated for the German ships' superiority in heavy guns.
 Now, a year later, the disparity between British and German radar had only worsened.

 Shortly after noon, Scharnhorst was again surprised by the British cruisers.
 A twenty minute gun battle ensued, in which Scharnhorst scored heavily on Norfolk.
-Sheffield dropped out with engine trouble, and the other two cruisers fell back and began shadowing the German battleship.
+Sheffield dropped out with engine trouble and the other two British cruisers fell back and began shadowing the German battleship.
 Bey made no attempt to shake off the British cruisers, instead ordering his destroyers to meet him back at Alten Fjord, and set course for home.

-From approximately six miles away, Duke of York straddled the German battleship.
+From approximately six miles away Duke of York straddled the German battleship.
 Scharnhorst returned fire and ran to the east to open the range.
 After twenty minutes of this running gun battle, Scharnhorst had been hit repeatedly.
-Her forward turret was jammed, and a hit aft caused flooding which slowed her slightly.
-Nevertheless, she had opened the range to 10 miles, and both battleships temporarily ceased firing.
+Her forward turret was jammed and a hit aft caused flooding that slowed her slightly.
+Nevertheless, she had opened the range to 10 miles and both battleships temporarily ceased firing.

 One torpedo hit flooded a boiler room and Scharnhorst's speed dropped to eight knots.
 Quick work in the engineering spaces got her speed back up to over 20 knots, but it was not enough.
 Duke of York closed the range and opened fire, joined by all three cruisers and four more destroyers.
-Fourteen inch shells and multiple torpedo hits from the cruisers and destroyers sank the Scharnhorst after 36 minutes.
+14 inch shells and multiple torpedo hits from the cruisers and destroyers sank the Scharnhorst after 36 minutes.
 Only 36 of her crew survived the battle and the icy water.